 For many it is about whether they can get their main players onto the same page, build deeper understanding of branding and provide the strategic framework for improved return on investment (ROI) from marketing and product development.
 In that regard, I would like to nominate some second and third tier cities and counties for their brand work as tourism destinations:

 - Tillamook Coast, Oregon http://tillamookcoast.com/

 - Yakima Valley, Washington http://www.yakimavalleytourism.com/

 Do you think place branding can support environmental and social goals?

 Definitely.
 Sustainability should embrace economic, social and environmental principles.
 In theory it should be a fundamental strategic and operational consideration for all place brands, but in reality it is often something that slips between the cracks.

 To truly adopt sustainability takes a holistic approach across all governments, organizations and residents in a location.
 Very often achieving this is beyond the political and corporate influence of the project leadership team to foster the degree of cross-community unity, cooperation and commitments required.

 Thank you, Bill.

-Enjoyed this interview with Bill Baker on destination branding for small cities?
+Enjoyed our interview with Bill Baker on destination branding for small cities?
 Spread the word!